AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/project.rst

-The second key component of any model is the **parameters.yaml** file, which holds the default values for a number of procedures (e.g. assignment convergence), as well as the specification for networks imported from Open-Street Maps and other general *import-export* parameters.
+The second key component of any model is the **parameters.yaml** file, which holds the default values for a number of procedures (e.g. assignment convergence), as well as the specification for networks imported from OpenStreetMap and other general *import-export* parameters.

-The third and last required component of an AequilibraE model is the Matrices folder, where all the matrices in binary format (in AequilibraE's native AEM or OMX formats) should be placed.
+The third and last required component of an AequilibraE model is the **Matrices folder**, where all the matrices in binary format (in AequilibraE's native AEM or OMX formats) should be placed.
 This folder can be empty, however, as no particular matrix is required to exist in an AequilibraE model.